QuentinRa/blog.quentinra.dev/operating-systems/linux/_knowledge/index.md

 <div class="row row-cols-lg-2"><div>

 We can run scheduled tasks on Linux using cron jobs.
+They are an alternative to [System Timers](/operating-systems/linux/env/boot/index.md).

 ```shell!
 $ crontab -l # list current user jobs